In this travel guide, I explain how you can easily cross the China-Laos border between the cities of Mohan(磨憨) and Boten.

 Right after the checkpoint, you’ll see a lot of minivans that can take you to the train station, which looks exactly like any Chinese train station.
 There even is the same public announcement voice that you hear in China at every train station.

-It’s important to keep in mind that at the moment it’s not possible to buy a Laos train ticket online (although it should be possible soon).
-On top of that, the tickets are sold only two days before departure.
 Buying a ticket at the train station in Laos is a very long process because there are agencies that buy tens of tickets at a time.
-It took me one hour to get mine even if I only had about 30 people in front of me (and there are 4 counters selling tickets in Boten).
+It took me one hour to get mine even if I only had about 30 people in front of me (and there are 4 counters selling tickets in Boten) so I recommend using the LCR app.

 - The opening times for the border are from 8:30 to 17:30 on the Chinese side and from 7:30 to 16:30 on the Laos side